Dear guests and visitors from afar,

 Hotels – Bellman

-The kid who lugs your suitcases/skis/boots/wardrobe up to the hotel room generally receives a couple bucks per bag up to $10-20 in the finer accommodation establishments.
-Again, they’ll never complain if they get less (only waiters and bartenders do that) but $10-20 is standard, perhaps depending on how many bags you’re traveling with and how heavy they are.
-It’s up to you really.
+The kid who lugs your suitcases/skis/boots/wardrobe up to the hotel room generally receives a couple of bucks per bag up to $10 to $20 in the finer accommodation establishments.
+Again, they’ll never complain if they get less but $10 to $20 is standard, perhaps depending on how many bags you’re travelling with and how heavy they are.

 Hotel – In-Room Dining